paulgovan/ReliaLearnR/README.md

 <!-- badges: end -->

-Welcome to **ReliaLearnR!** This package provides interactive learning modules for beginners in reliability analysis.
+Welcome to **ReliaLearnR!** This package provides interactive learning modules for the fundamentals of reliability analysis.
 The modules are built using the `learnr` package and cover topics such as life data analysis, reliability testing, and reliability, availability, and maintainability (RAM) concepts.
 The package also includes helper functions for common RAM calculations.

 ## Installation